orriduck/Udacity-ML-Engineer-Capstone-Project/project_report.md

 In futurework, there are some additional idea which can be implemented in order to increase the accuracy of the whole system:
 1. Use nerual network to build a raw classifier, and then use the rules as post-processing.
-2. Use more complex model architecture, like textCNN or RNN to process the text feature, but it may require more data comes in
+2. Use more complex model architecture, like textCNN or RNN to process the text feature, but it may require more data comes in.

 ## Reference